MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 ```

 > [!NOTE]
 > Removing a CDN origin doesn't affect the files stored in any document library matching that origin.
 If these assets have been referenced using their SharePoint URL, SharePoint will automatically switch back to the original URL pointing to the document library.
-If, however, assets have been referenced using the Public CDN URL, then these links will now be broken and will need to be manually changed.
+If, however, assets have been referenced using a public CDN URL, then removing the origin will break the link and you will need to manually change them.

 ### Modify an Office 365 CDN origin